RonaldColyar/DirGuardian/README.md

 # Is there  only command line access???

-There is a matching web and android version to monitor the dir status and control the server's state.
+There is will be a matching web and android version to monitor the dir status and control the server's state.

 # Sample Interface